SCOPE OF THIS CHAPTER

 In the case of a child with an Education, Health and Care Plan, transport issues should be discussed with the SEN Assessment Team.

 In order to maintain continuity of school, those with responsibility for school transport should be approached to provide assistance with transport.
-A decision will be made taking into account the child's age and the distance from the child's address to the nearest suitable school.
+A decision will be made taking into account the child's age, SEN or any mobility issue which affects their ability to walk to school and the distance from the child's address to the nearest suitable school.

 12. Children and Young People with Medical Conditions